arijit-s04/Distance-tracker-android/README.md

 A Distance Tracking app for android using Google Maps SDK for android and firebase database and authentication system.
 Track your location and total diatance travel in real time, with storage facility for future reference along with the path travelled.

-Lead members,
+Lead members :-
-Arijit Saha
+Arijit Saha,
-Koumudi Ranjan Mandal
+Koumudi Ranjan Mandal,
-Avinash Chaudhary
+Avinash Chaudhary,
-Prasanta Majhi
+Prasanta Majhi,
-Abhinandan Chakrabarty
+Abhinandan Chakrabarty.